equinor/radix-web-console/src/utils/config/README.md

 - Configuration in file `src/config.json`
 - `<body>` attribute overrides that comes from env variables in production build. `public/index.html`
-- Via URL Search Paramters when you browse the web console.
+- Via URL Search Parameters when you browse the web console.

 One important aspect is to know that configuration values are only set if the provided value is defined, if not it will simply keep the old value.